Blood-Asp/GT5-Unofficial/README.md

 ## Installation

-GT5U requires IndustrialCraft2-experimental.
+GT5U-EX requires IndustrialCraft2-experimental.
 Version 2.2.780-experimental or newer is recommended.
-Forge versions 1428-1480 are known to break multiplayer.
-1481 or newer are recommended.
+Forge versions 1558 required.
 Place the downloaded jar file into your mods/ folder.

 ## Issues

 Please report any issues you to find the issue tracker on this repository.
 Include as much information as possible including as version and steps to reproduce.
 DO NOT bother Blood-asp or GregoriousT about any issue you have with my edition of the mod.
+I can emphasize the above point enough, don't bother them!

 ## Contribution